epfl-ada/ada-2021-project-mahj/README.md

 * **16-dec-2021:** Website is up and running, with the data story on it.
 * **17-dec-2021:** Panic fixes.

-## Organization within the team, to be refined individually at a later date. **TODO: more precise for A&J at least**
+## Organization within the team, to be refined individually at a later date.
 * Antoine & Jonas
   * Quotes and speakers preprocessing
   * Creation of TF-IDF matrices